UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mircea_andrei.rata/index.md

 # Burglar alarm with notification via email

- A smart burglar alarm system , equipped with motion detection, email alerts and keypad for security.
+ A smart burglar alarm system, equipped with motion detection, email alerts and keypad for security.

 :::info